TALK, DISCA & OSH: Bronstein, Gewirtz & Grossman, LLC, A Nationally Recognized Firm, Reminds Investors Class Action Deadlines

-Talkspace, Inc. f/k/a Hudson Executive Investment Corporation (NASDAQ: TALK; TALKW; HEC; HECCW; HECCU)
+Talkspace, Inc. f/k/a Hudson Executive Investment Corporation (NASDAQ: TALK; TALKW; TALKW; HEC; HECCW; HECCU)

 Class Period: purchased Talkspace (a) securities between June 11, 2020 and November 15, 2021, both dates inclusive (the “Class Period”), and/or (b) common stock as of the record date for the special meeting of shareholders held on June 17, 2021 to consider approval of the merger between HEIC and Talkspace (the “Merger”) and entitled to vote on the Merger (the “Class”).